 One catch: you’d have to pay before you can use the Inking function.
 Unlike Drawboard or Xodo, inking isn’t free.

 Comparison Table for PDF Readers

 |Software Name||Lowest Monthly Price||Lowest Annual Price||Inking In Free Version|

 |LiquidText PDF||$12.79||$122.99 (or $102.99 one-time payment to buy software without cloud SaaS features)||No|

 The Best Drawing Apps

 It supports layers just like Photoshop does.
-Try it, even though it’s a free app, I think it’s an excellent one.
+It’s an excellent drawing software.
 Maybe even something for professionals.
-It does not run on the Surface Pro X though.
+It did not run on the Surface Pro X when we tested it.

 Zen: Coloring Book For Grownups

 If you like coloring, then Zen is a great app for coloring templates that you can color into.

 Coloring is a great way to destress, and doing it digitally helps reduce wasted paper and gives you a far wider choice of templates to play with.
 I found the app to be quite fun and easy to work with.